nidheekamble/SponsCentral/README.md

  of looking for and seeking monetary patronage is simplified via queried searches, lists, conversational exchanges, and means for banking thus facilitated.

- * To see the working model of the project, please visit the page: http://nidheekamble.pythonanywhere.com/
+ To see the working model of the project, please visit the page: http://nidheekamble.pythonanywhere.com/

- * The aforementioned URL will host the project till 11th December, 2018.

 MODULES